 Improvements to the quality and standard of beach huts are an issues that have become more and more apparent, since the original strategy.
-A programme of replacing supporting structures at the Leas (Frinton on Sea) has been undertaken over the last few years.
-The emerging business plan will set out how this programme can continue, to work towards high quality and importantly, safety.
+A programme of replacing supporting structures at the Leas (Frinton on Sea) has been undertaken in recent years.
+Any future investment in structures will work towards high quality support for beach huts and importantly, safety.

 As set out earlier in this strategy, there is an urgent need to address unauthorised beach hut structures in some areas of the District.
-This is for safety reasons and addressing this issue also offers possibilities for additional revenue.
+This is for safety.

-The proposed revised and improved specification will provide the framework for improved aesthetics of Beach Huts.
-This will also ensure huts are more vibrant and visually impactful, through a move towards brighter and starker colours.
+The proposed revised and improved design specification will provide the framework for improved aesthetics of Beach Huts.
+This will also ensure huts are more vibrant and visually impactful, through a move towards brighter colours.